Safer, more efficient care starts with a simple scan.

 Tracking products across the healthcare supply chain eliminates counterfeit healthcare products, increases patient safety and complies with regulations.

 Traceability in healthcare enables you to see the movement of prescription drugs or medical devices across the supply chain.
 You can trace backwards to identify the history of the transfers and locations of a product, from the point of manufacture onwards.
-And you can track forwards to see the intended route of the product towards the point of care.
+You can also track forward to see the intended route of the product towards the point of care.

 The Unique Device Identification (UDI) is a system used to mark and identify medical devices within the healthcare supply chain.